hesrami/spafox/README.md

 ## Limitations

 - Regex-based detection — expect some false positives, especially on minified/obfuscated bundles.
-Triage findings manually.
+Triage findings manually, especially via the HTMl report view which I highly recommend.
 - No live validation of discovered secrets (e.g. no calls to confirm a key is actually active).
 - Sourcemap references are fetched and scanned as text but not parsed back into original source files yet.
+- This tool only has features I needed at the moment of urgency for large scale JS file audits, you're welcome to fork.

 ## Disclaimer

 SPAFox is intended for authorized security testing and bug bounty work only.
 Scanning targets without permission may be illegal in your jurisdiction.
-The author accepts no liability for misuse.
+The author accepts no liability for misuse but have fun and reach out if it's of any help to you on your engagement/hunting ;)

 ## Author

-rami (Daniel J.)
+rami/akanbi (Daniel J.)